COVID-19 Vaccine & Testing

 Pillars Community Health is administering the COVID-19 vaccine with partnering counties and following the guidelines set forth by the State of Illinois’ vaccination plan.
 Follow the instructions below to access online scheduling.

 The Health Center will call you when an appointment is available for your second dose.
-The information from Moderna is that you can have it anytime 28-42 days after the first dose; for Pfizer you can have it anytime 21-42 days after the first dose.
-We prioritize second doses for people who received their first dose at Pillars Community Health, over first doses.
+The information from Moderna is that you can have it anytime after 28-42 days after the first dose; for Pfizer, you can have it anytime 21-42 days after the first dose.

-Vaccines for Children and Teens: More and more children across the country are testing positive for COVID-19 due to the Delta variant.
+Vaccines for Children and Teens: Children across the country are continuing to test positive for COVID-19.
 While most will have minor symptoms, some children are getting seriously ill and suffering long-term effects, particularly those with underlying conditions such as obesity or asthma.
 Some children infected with COVID-19 may not get sick right away but a few weeks later may come down with Multisystem Inflammatory Syndrome of Children (MIS-C).
 They develop fever, rashes, red eyes, diarrhea, and vomiting.
 The inflammation can affect the heart, blood vessels and other organs.
 Even if they don’t become ill, they can spread COVID-19 to others who may be immunocompromised.
-We strongly urge vaccination of individuals ages 12 and older.
-As vaccines are not yet available for children 11 and younger, we encourage children and their families to wear masks and follow social distancing guidelines.
+We strongly urge vaccination of individuals ages 6 months and older.

 Vaccine Cards: The Illinois Department of Public Health recently launched Vax Verify, a portal that allows Illinois residents ages 18 and older to access and check their COVID-19 vaccination record.
 See https://idphportal.illinois.gov.